 That's where Intel's Thread Director technology comes in.
 This hardware-based technology provides enhanced telemetry data to Windows 11 to assure that threads are scheduled to either the P or E cores in an optimized and intelligent manner, but in a way that's transparent to software.

 This technology works by feeding the Windows 11 operating system with low-level telemetry data collected from within the processor itself, thus informing the scheduler about the state of the core, be it power, thermal, or otherwise.
 Alder Lake chips will also work fine with a bog-standard Windows 10 operating system – existing thread-scheduling techniques continue to work with the processors, just not as well.
 While the chips work, you'll miss out on the enhanced capabilities of Thread Director (that's Windows 11 only), which will have a varying impact on performance and power consumption based on instruction type and application usage models.
 In other words, your mileage will vary.

 Intel 13th-Gen Raptor Lake Pricing

-In the end, much of the difference in pricing between Intel's Raptor Lake and AMD's Ryzen 7000 will boil down to platform costs.
+In the end, a lot of the difference in pricing between Intel's Raptor Lake and AMD's Ryzen 7000 will boil down to platform costs.
 We can expect some of the same trends that we saw with Alder Lake motherboards: DDR5-supporting boards will carry a premium over their DDR4 counterparts due to the more expensive manufacturing techniques and materials required to support the faster interface.
 However, the option for DDR4 motherboards will be a significant advantage over competing Ryzen 7000 platforms, which are DDR5-only.
-We do expect DDR5 pricing to recede significantly by the time both of these platforms are on the market, but while the pricing differences will become smaller over time, DDR5 will remain more expensive than DDR4, regardless of supply.
+We do expect DDR5 pricing to recede significantly by the time both of these platforms are on the market, but the jury is still out on DDR5 pricing.

 - MORE: Zen 4 Ryzen 7000 All We Know